 Brexit, Covid-19, and the climate emergency are forcing us as a sector to review, and in some cases, reset, the way we do things.
 The pandemic in particular has both accelerated existing trends and halted well-intentioned plans while efforts are focused on recovery.

-While the UK’s participation in EU-funded programmes such as Horizon Europe and Erasmus+ hangs in the balance, the sector is also facing questions over academic freedom, foreign interference and sustainable partnerships.
+While the UK higher education sector is working through what the UK-EU deal means for cooperation in higher education and research, the sector is also facing questions over academic freedom, foreign interference and sustainable partnerships.
 Around the world, the UK’s competitor markets are facing challenges around troubling visa policies and border restrictions.

 If you have any questions about this or any other of our events, please contact us on email@example.com or 07500 441505.